11/30We are ending the MySQL Database on Azure service, which will be replaced by the Azure Database for MySQL service.

 To learn more about Azure Database for MySQL and its pricing details, please visit Azure Database for MySQL Service Features page and Azure Database for MySQL Pricing Details page.
 To learn more about Azure Database for PostgreSQL and its pricing details, please visit Azure Database for PostgreSQL Service Features page and Azure Database for PostgreSQL Pricing Details page.

-7/2 Azure SQL Database Standard Performance Tiers S4, S6, S7, S9, and S12 Are Officially Launched
+July 2 Azure SQL Database Standard Performance Tiers S4, S6, S7, S9, and S12 are officially released

 Azure SQL Database is a managed intelligent relational cloud database service.
 Using existing SQL Server functions, you can migrate SQL Server databases, speed up app development, and simplify maintenance without changing your app.
 New performance tiers (S4, S6, S7, S9, and S12) for single databases within SQL database have been officially launched.
 They provide more CPUs for standard databases, so that you can obtain a significant number of CPUs without having to use the Premium version, thereby reducing costs.